tidalcycles/tidal-doc/docs/getting-started/editor/Atom.md

 ---
 **UPDATE:** The Atom Editor will be sunsetting on Dec.
 15, 2022.
 See the official [Sunsetting Atom](https://github.blog/2022-06-08-sunsetting-atom/) page for more details.
 Tidal will be moving to the new [Pulsar editor](https://pulsar-edit.dev/).
 Projected timeline to have Pulsar ready with the Tidalcycles package: end of 2022.
 Until then, new Tidal users are encouraged to wait for the new Pulsar editor or select one of the other editors.
+See also the documentation on [how to use Tidal with Pulsar](https://tidalcycles.org/docs/getting-started/editor/Pulsar/).

 Note: Tidal users who have a working Atom editor configured with the Tidalcycles package can continue to use it.
 But post Atom sunsetting, the Atom package manager will stop working.